Construction of Brauer-Severi Varieties: Singular equations

 \end{theorem}

-\begin{proof} First of all, notice that this variety is birrationally equivalent to $B_n$ in lemma \ref{singular_modelPn} over $L$.
-In particular, it is birrationally equivalent to $\mathbb{P}^n$ over $L$, and hence birrationally equivalent to a Brauer-Severi variety over $K$.
-We will see that indeed, it is birrationally equivalent over $K$ to the Brauer-Severi variety associated to $(\chi,\alpha)$ as in Theorem \ref{thm-cocycle} and Proposition \ref{prop-cyclic}.
-A birrational map from $\alpha\operatorname{N}_{L/k}(l_1x_1+...+l_{n+1}x_{n+1})=x_{0}^{n+1}$ to $B_n$ is given by the matrix
+\begin{proof} First of all, notice that this variety is birationally equivalent to $B_n$ in Lemma \ref{singular_modelPn} over $L$.
+In particular, it is birationally equivalent to $\mathbb{P}^n$ over $L$, and hence birationally equivalent to a Brauer-Severi variety over $K$.
+We will see that indeed, it is birationally equivalent over $K$ to the Brauer-Severi variety associated to $(\chi,\alpha)$ as in Theorem \ref{thm-cocycle} and Proposition \ref{prop-cyclic}.
+We will see that a birational map from $\alpha\operatorname{N}_{L/k}(l_1x_1+...+l_{n+1}x_{n+1})=x_{0}^{n+1}$ to $B_n$ is given by the matrix